PanPraescribens/primitive-survival/README.md

  - Double check logic around relics in fish traps (i.e. gears)
  - Work on smoking rack
  - Pan dirt for worms, higher soil fertility, better results
- - Remove rotten fish from traps after a certain amount of time - they tend to pile up, especially on multiplayer
  - Taxidermy - fix some faces, angle legs down slighty to decrease z-fighting, add game hooks
  - Investigate fishing in general - is it too easy?  too hard?